MazontheMoon/freeCodeCampDailyChallenge/README.md

 ## August

+### 8 - Bucket Fill 2
+Given a 2D grid of single-letter color strings and a target color, return the minimum number of flood fill "clicks" needed to make the entire grid the target color.

+Each click changes the clicked cell's color and the entire region of connected cells of the same color with the target color.
+Cells are connected horizontally and vertically (not diagonally).

 ### 7 - Nonogram Validator
 Given an array of clue numbers and an array of cells, determine whether the cells satisfy the nonogram clue.